Run Mate by Core-Lean works best with Javascript Enabled!

 • The relay belt (which is the equivalent of a relay baton) on which there is the team’s GPS beacon

-• The individual bib must be worn on the front and must be visible
+• The team bib must be worn on the front and must be visible

 • A charged telephone so you can be reached at any time by your Mates.
 Don’t forget that if you get lost, the organisation will contact your captain and the captain will contact you